What's in your wallet?

 And it’s not just plastic that is in fashion.
 Increasing numbers of businesses are offering customers the chance to pay for things with their mobile phones.
 New technologies are being developed which basically turn your phone into a digital wallet or 'e-wallet'.
 This clever equipment speeds up shopping and makes it easier to pay for smaller items such as coffee or sandwiches.

 Get in control

-Paying by card is easier than ever, and our Personal Account comes with a thinkmoney Prepaid Debit MasterCard® you can use online, at ATMs and at shops and restaurants.
+Paying by card is easier than ever, and our Managed Current Account comes with a thinkmoney Prepaid Debit MasterCard® you can use online, at ATMs and at shops and restaurants.